xStarbound/xStarbound/doc/cosmetics.md

   May be toggled on xClient by right-clicking the item in your armour/cosmetic slots or inventory.
 When enabled, the item has a red outer border.

 - **`"armorTypesToHide"`:** _[xClient and OpenStarbound.]_ Optional array of armour type strings; valid strings are `"head"`, `"chest"`, `"legs"` and `"back"`.
-If this armour item is in a cosmetic slot (whether stock or OpenStarbound), is not an overlay, (for an xClient wearer) is _not_ hidden via `"hideInVanillaSlots"`, and (for an OpenStarbound wearer) is _not_ hidden via the slot's toggle setting saved in the player file (both of which are toggled via a middle-click on their respective clients), it visually hides any items in the armour (not cosmetic) slots of the specified types when worn.
+If this armour item is in a cosmetic slot (whether stock or OpenStarbound), is not an overlay, (for an xClient wearer) is _not_ hidden via `"hideInVanillaSlots"`, and (for an OpenStarbound-based wearer) is _not_ hidden via the slot's toggle setting saved in the player file (both of which are toggled via a middle-click on their respective clients), it visually hides any items in the armour (not cosmetic) slots of the specified types when worn.
 - **`"hideInVanillaSlots"`:** _[xClient and OpenStarbound.]_ Optional boolean.
 If `true`, this armour item is visually hidden and all humanoid and identity overrides it has on it are disabled and, if it is not in an armour slot, the slot it occupies is treated as if it were empty for checking if items in armour slots should be shown.
 Hidden items in armour slots still apply their armour effects (including EPPs, etc.) normally; the effect is strictly visual, but hiddenness _does_ apply to the item's particle emitters.

   For non-overlay items in the stock armour and cosmetic slots, items hidden this way are «broadcast» by xClient as empty slots if the wearer is using xClient, so the item and its effects appear hidden on _all_ clients, even stock clients.
 This includes `"broadcast"` humanoid identity overrides on the item!
 Toggled by middle-clicking on the item on xClient.
 If the item is in an extended xStarbound wardrobe slot and `"layered"` (see above) is `true`, the item remains visible in that wardrobe slot; `"layered"` is intentionally assumed to be `true` in OpenStarbound cosmetic slots by xClient for visual parity with OpenStarbound.